Matipolit/MonkeyTyper/README.md

 This program uses Linux and Bash specific functionality, so it's not expected to work elsewhere.

 ## Usage
-Ensure that the ```words.txt``` file is in the same directory as the program.
+Ensure that a wordbank file named ```words.txt``` is in the same directory as the program.
+It must contain one word per line.
 Run
 ```
-./monkeytyper <wordCount>
+./build/monkeytyper <wordCount>
 ```
 Where ```wordcount``` is the length of the typing test in words.
+It must not be longer than the ```words.txt``` file.
 After you type the whole text the elapsed time and WPM speed will be displayed.
-To exit the program at any time press the escape key, **don't kill the program as it will leave your shell unusable by disabling the cursor and typed text.**
+To exit the program at any time press the escape key, **don't kill the program as it will leave your terminal unusable by disabling the cursor and typed text.**

 ## TODOs
-- [ ] Custom wordlists
+- [x] Custom wordlists
 - [ ] Accuracy %